Remittances to India: Overview

 In recent years many Indian Immigrants have used online money transfer services to send money from overseas to India.
 In recent years, many new Online and mobile companies have facilitated the transition to online remittances.
 Even some Indian banks have recently offered such services.

 A 2012 study, by Reserve Bank of India revealed 30.8% of total foreign remittances was from West Asia, compared to 29.4% from North America and 19.5% from Europe.

 However, owing to the onslaught of COVID-19, the World Bank has estimated a 9% decline in the remittances to India.

 Remittances to India by fiscal year

-The following table illustrates the remittances to India as percent of GDP, 1990–1991 to 2005–2010.
+The following table illustrates the remittances to India as percent of GDP.

 Remittances to and from India by country

-According to the World Bank estimated that a total of US$89.4 billion (2021) was made in remittances to India from other countries, and a total of US$7.01 billion (2020) was made in remittances to other countries from India.
+According to the former RBI Governor Shaktikanta Das total of US$107.5 billion (2022–23) was made in remittances to India from other countries.
+Whereas total of US$7.01 billion (2020) was made in remittances to other countries from India.
 The following tables list the top ten source countries for remittances to India and the top ten destination countries for remittances from India in 2017.
 Somewhat different figures have been estimated by the Reserve Bank of India.

-Remittances to India
+India's status as a leading recipient of remittances is driven by its extensive network of expatriates spread across the globe, who send money home through various channels, including traditional banks, ACH or wire transfers, and digital providers.
+India's status has emerged as one of the largest recipients of remittances globally.
+In 2021, remittances surged to approximately $105.6 billion, reflecting ongoing support from overseas Indian communities amidst global economic uncertainties.
+By 2022, remittances surged to the highest value of $111+ billion, affirming India's position as a top destination for financial transfers worldwide.
+In 2023, India received an estimated $125 billion in remittances, marking a significant increase and highlighting the continued importance of these financial inflows to the Indian economy.

+The primary sources of remittances to India include the United States, the United Arab Emirates, Saudi Arabia, and the United Kingdom.
+These countries host large Indian communities that regularly send home money to support their families and invest in various sectors.
+The diversity in the sources of remittances ensures a stable and continuous flow of funds, even when specific regions face economic challenges.

+Inward remittances by source country

-According to the Pew Research Center, the top ten source countries for remittance to India in 2017 are as follows.
+According to RBI, the top source countries for remittance to India in 2023-24 are as follows.